-Your graduation plan must include an anticipated completion date and must be signed by you.
+Your graduation plan includes an anticipated completion date and is signed by you.

-Students who complete the regular (2018) or the adult graduation program are eligible to receive Dogwood diplomas.
+Students who complete the regular (2018) or the adult graduation program are eligible to receive high school graduation Dogwood diplomas.
 They are accepted equally by employers, colleges, universities, and other post-secondary institutions.
 It is your responsibility to ensure that your course choices and marks meet the requirements of your chosen institution.

 Find out more about your graduation options here.

-Funding for most courses is provided by the Ministry of Education and tuition is free for Canadian citizens or permanent residents who have not completed secondary school graduation or are secondary school graduates under 19.
-In fact, all courses are tuition free for students under 19 or those who have yet graduated from secondary school.
-Graduated adults over 19 years old can take English, Math and Science related courses tuition free.
+Eligible students will be at least 16 years old on July 1 of the school year, ordinarily resident in BC, and currently living in the lower mainland.
+Funding for most courses is provided by the Ministry of Education and is tuition free for Canadian citizens or permanent residents, or convention refugees, or refugee claimants who have not graduated from secondary school or are secondary school graduates under 19 years old.
+Graduated adults over 19 years old may be eligible to take English, Math and Science courses tuition free.

-Find out more information about Adult Education fees here.
+Find out more information about courses for Graduated Adults here.

 Due to COVID-19 our registration process is

-currently different to usual, and potential students must register
+currently different to usual, and potential students register

-Yes, secondary school students are required to present an original Letter of Permission from their school Principal, and a copy of their current day school timetable to register for adult education.
+Yes, secondary school students present an original Letter of Permission from their school Principal, and a copy of their current day school timetable to register for adult education.